 Data has become the foundation of every business.
 However, this valuable asset is often exposed to various threats and vulnerabilities.
 Although customers have become more aware of their privacy rights, and companies make every effort to ensure data security and compliance, cybercrime today has become more sophisticated.
 No matter where the data is stored or what risks it faces, data security will remain a top concern for modern enterprises in 2023.

 To avoid malicious cyber-attacks and unexpected threats, businesses should work cohesively to design and enforce effective data security policies that consider all aspects of the dynamic data security ecosystem.
 Moreover, they need to reinforce proactive data governance practices by considering all the possible system vulnerabilities.

 By understanding these challenges, organisations can better equip themselves to effectively manage and derive value from data in the years ahead.

 Driving the Future with Data

 In 2023, data will ultimately determine business success.
 As organisations across sectors rapidly become data-centric, digital dexterity will become mandatory, and data will be the key differentiator.
 Those who will be able to turn the vast volume of data into actionable insights and take advantage of the data trends discussed in this article will be more agile and prepared to prosper throughout the year and beyond.

 Interested in learning more about future data-based challenges and opportunities?

-Click here to watch the webinar on demand, and hear from from a world-leading CDO which data trends will dominate 2023, what are the barriers and opportunities for diversity in data, and what every data specialist needs to know to harness the year ahead.
+Click here to watch the webinar on demand and hear from a world-leading CDO about which data trends will dominate 2023, what are the barriers and opportunities for diversity in data, and what every data specialist needs to know to harness the year ahead.